Superfluid dark stars

-As expected, the quantum pressure vanishes at the transition point $|\mu| =m_\bb$, and it is independent of the sign of $\mu$.
-From dimensional analysis, we have $P \propto (\mu ^2 - m ^2_\bb)^2/\lambda$, where the $1/\lambda$ dependence reflects the superfluid's depletion with increasing repulsion.
-These arguments can be easily generalized to include additional interactions, which would generate pressure contributions proportional to powers of $(\mu ^2 - m _\bb ^2)$.
+For a superfluid at rest, the quantum pressure vanishes at the transition point $|\mu| =m_\bb$, and it is independent of the sign of $\mu$.
+From dimensional analysis $P \propto (\mu ^2 - m ^2_\bb)^2/\lambda$, where the $1/\lambda$ dependence reflects the depletion of the superfluid with increasing repulsion.
+These arguments can be easily generalized to include additional interactions, as in~\cite{Pitz:2023ejc}, which would generate pressure contributions proportional to powers of $(\mu ^2 - m _\bb ^2)$.